-Scarlett Cloud isn’t a piece of hardware, but instead the name of a platform.
-It exists much as any other cloud service we’ve come to know and accept in our daily lives, from Google Drive to Netflix, but leverages Microsoft’s existing Azure Cloud infrastructure.
+xCloud isn’t a piece of hardware, but instead the name of a platform.
+It exists much as any other cloud service we’ve come to know and accept in our daily lives, from Google Stadia to Netflix, but leverages Microsoft’s existing Azure Cloud infrastructure.
 The Azure Cloud is a network of data centres that Microsoft has been assembling over the course of this decade all over the globe.

-Azure would now have near complete penetration into the world’s major metropolitan centres, ensuring that platforms that leverage these data centres – like Scarlett Cloud – can operate in low latency environments.
+Azure would now have near complete penetration into the world’s major metropolitan centres, ensuring that platforms that leverage these data centres – like xCloud – can operate in low latency environments.
 This is obviously critical to any form of game streaming, where latency is highly detrimental to play across the majority of popular genres.
 In particular, the first-person shooter.

-According to the rumours, the Xbox Scarlett Cloud streaming box won’t be bereft of hardware.
-In order to further circumnavigate the issue of latency, enough processing power will remain on board the box to handle a low-level version of the game.
+While xCloud doesn't rely on powerful local hardware to play games, it does utilise some of the brains behind the screen.
+In order to further circumnavigate the issue of latency, it uses enough of the processing power on the local device - such as a smartphone - to handle a low-level version of the game.
 In this way, elements like hit detection, image processing and user inputs will occur as they normally do.
-However, the hard yakka will be taken care of by the superior power hosted on the Scarlett Cloud platform.
+However, the hard yakka will be taken care of by the superior power hosted on the xCloud platform.

 Browse Game Pass

-So why would Xbox Scarlett use the blockchain?
+So why would xCloud use the blockchain?

-In the wake of the E3 press conference, Microsoft made a rather huge announcement that very few gamers seemed to notice.
+In the wake of the E3 2018 press conference, Microsoft made a rather huge announcement that very few gamers seemed to notice.
 The company announced that it had moved all of its royalty payments for the Xbox ecosystem to the blockchain.

 This replaced the previous manual, excel-driven method that was used beforehand – a method that took 45-days to process.
 By moving the tracking of all transactions within the Xbox ecosystem to the blockchain, not only could third-parties selling games through the Live Marketplace get real-time data on their product’s sales, but receive that revenue quickly and cheaply.